matinraayai/Luthier/docs/MockLoader.md

-The mock loader is a very useful tool for Luthier developers that streamlines the instrumentation pass development process, allowing them to easily experiment with different possible instrumentation scenarios without the constraints of physical access to an AMD GPU device to load their target code.
+The mock loader is a very useful tool for Luthier developers that streamlines the instrumentation pass development process, allowing them to easily experiment with different possible instrumentation scenarios without the constraints of having physical access to an AMD GPU device to load their target code.
 In this section we go over Luthier's `MockAMDGPULoader` design and its usage.

 ## Background